 Mice enjoy running in wheels, but choosing the correct wheel is very important.
 Traditional circular wheels that are used for hamsters can be unsuitable for mice as their tail will curl round.
 Instead, go for a flat wheel, like a flying saucer.

 They need a suitable cage

 I prefer wire topped cages with a plastic base for mice, as they allow better ventilation than tanks.
 Wooden cages will get chewed, so it’s best to avoid these.
 You do need to be careful with wire cages, as some have large bar spacing and mice can squeeze through and escape.
+Another option are plastic cages, just be careful when cleaning and moving the cage as the plastic can crack easily.
 Position the cage away from direct sunlight and draughts, and keep them away from other pets, such as cats and dogs.